Softmotions/ncms/ncms-extensions/ncms-js-converter/README.md

 </html>
 ```

-The specified httl template will produce following markup:
+will produce the following markup:
 ```html
 <html>
  <body>